Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 It takes just 30 minutes to drive here from Gjirokaster and then a 15-minute walk from the parking spot.
 When you arrive, you’ll be met by the most gorgeous sight: beautiful blue and green colored water that comes fresh from a natural spring.

 The water is numbingly cold but so refreshing, especially in the summer!
-It does say that you’re not allowed to swim, but plenty of people do so (there was a guard there patrolling, and he only asked people not to jump from the platform).
+It does say that you’re not allowed to swim, but plenty of people do so (there was a guard there patrolling, and he only asked us not to jump from the platform).
 We recommend arriving as early as possible in the morning to avoid the summer crowds.

 blue eye albania travel guide